xformerfhs/VBAUtilities/README.md

 ### HighPrecisionTimer

 A high precision timer that uses the Windows Performance Counter which has a resolution better than 0.000001 seconds (1µs).

+### Waiter

+Suspend program execution for a specified amount of time or for a random amount of time while keeping Access responsive.